Types of Maritime Cargo

 Source: MarineTraffic, 2018.
 Note: Port time is defined as the difference between the time the ship enters the port limits (excluding anchorages) and the time that the ship exits those limits.
 Irrespective of whether the ship’s visit is related to cargo operations or other types of operations (e.g. bunkering, repair, maintenance), port time includes the time prior to berthing, the time spent at berth (dwell and working times), and the time spent undocking and transiting out of port limits.

 The cargoes carried by maritime transportation come into several categories, each requiring the usage of specialized ships.
 The two main categories are general and bulk cargo.
 General cargo is unitized (carried in defined load units), while bulk cargo is loose (carried in any quantity).
-General cargo can be sub-divided into three categories:
+General cargo, which can be counted, can be subdivided into three categories:

 • Break Bulk.
 Concerns cargo that is carried in drums, bags, pallets, or boxes.
 Such ships are typically geared.